Here’s a practical guide for adult players with small hands who wish to play the classical guitar.

 With a little practice and guidance, your hands can be trained to work the regular 650 mm, full-size classical guitar.
 Many players, including self-taught ones, can vouch for this.
 A senior player or a tutor would be your best guide here.

 We are all built differently and using a small scale guitar like the ones discussed here just acknowledges that fact.
-Even top luthiers like Kenny Hill and Marcus Dominelli offer shorter scale lengths like 640 mm and 630 mm to accommodate their clientele’s needs.
+Even top luthiers like Kenny Hill and Marcus Dominelli offer shorter scale lengths of 640 mm and 630 mm to accommodate their clientele’s needs.
 Why would they if thought the short-scale guitar was inferior in sound quality or workmanship?

 A 7/8 guitar with a scale length of (roughly) 630 mm is, in my opinion, is a happy compromise between comfort and quality.
-As seen earlier, even an accomplished guitarist and teacher like Bernard Werner (ThisIsClassicalGuitar.com) uses a smaller guitar, although of a custom luthier variety.
+As seen earlier, even an accomplished guitarist and teacher like Bradford Werner (ThisIsClassicalGuitar.com) uses a smaller guitar, although of a custom luthier variety.
 Go for it.